West-Coast-Quaranteam/cs107-FinalProject/README.md

 3
 Type the variable name of variable No. 1: a
-Type the value of variable a: (It must be a float)
+Type the value of variable a (Please only input a float):
 3
-Type the derivative seed of variable a.
-It must be a float:
+Type the derivative seed of variable a (Please only input a float; your default input should be 1):
 1
 Type the variable name of variable No. 2: b
-Type the value of variable b: (It must be a float)
+Type the value of variable b (Please only input a float):
 2
-Type the derivative seed of variable b.
-It must be a float:
+Type the derivative seed of variable b (Please only input a float; your default input should be 1):
 1
 Type function No. 1 :
 a + b + sin(b)